Hero Costume (Heat)

 Difficulty Score: 🔴Unfavorable🔴

-Caution is required when fighting Cementoss.
-Cementoss morphs terrain unevenly which will require Tokoyami to spend Special Action to attack him.
+Cementoss morphs terrain unevenly, but Tokoyami can make use of Alpha to strike Cementoss at the top.
 Cementoss' Alpha and Gamma projectile can be blocked by Tokoyami's Gamma.
 But if the projectile hits ground nearby, then Tokoyami cannot shield the terrain creation.

 Tips vs Cementoss: